 Plot Summary

-File 7 is the published journal of Naruki Mitsuhashi, a nine-year-old boy who died of severe neglect and abuse in 1994.
-His entries describe his mother pinching his nose shut when he asks for food, and their visits to a wealthy man he calls “Uncle” who feeds him and gives him a bedroom.
-Naruki notices “Uncle’s” house changing between visits: a room with a river view disappears.
+File 7 is the published journal of Naruki Mitsuhashi.
+He was nine, and he died of severe neglect and abuse in 1994.
+His entries describe his mother pinching his nose shut when he asks for food.
+They also describe visits to a wealthy man he calls "Uncle", who feeds him and gives him a bedroom.
+Naruki notices that "Uncle's" house changes between visits.
+A room with a river view disappears.

 Uncle warns Naruki about a specific room: "This Is the Heart of My House.
 Never Lock This Door."

 Uncle tries to take custody of Naruki, to give him a permanent home.
-Naruki’s mother and her boyfriend Eiji arrive and remove him.
+Naruki's mother and her boyfriend Eiji arrive and remove him.
 Eiji locks Naruki in a closet.
-The journal entries become shorter, the handwriting deteriorating, until they stop.
+The journal entries get shorter and the handwriting deteriorates, until the entries stop.

 Literary Analysis